Engineering a more equal future for women

 4. Implement a more structured approach to promotions

-Nearly a third (31%) feel that more structured and standardised promotions are key to helping women progress in engineering, and there are a number of steps organisations can take to help make the process fairer and more equitable.
-Providing opportunities to have those initial conversations, being transparent about timelines, clearly laying out the criteria needed in order to advance, scheduling regular updates, and arriving at decisions via consensus from a committee are ways organisations can hold themselves accountable and eliminate bias and ambiguity from the process.
+Nearly a third (31%) feel that more structured and standardised promotions are key to helping women progress in engineering, and there are a few steps organisations can take to help make the process fairer and more equitable.
+Providing opportunities to have those initial conversations, being transparent about timelines, clearly laying out the criteria needed to advance, scheduling regular updates, and arriving at decisions via consensus from a committee are ways organisations can hold themselves accountable and eliminate bias and ambiguity from the process.

-These strategies for improving the recruitment and retention of women in engineering, while not quick fixes, can in combination establish a more equal gender balance, which in time will also help to diversify leadership teams.
+These strategies for improving the recruitment and retention of women in engineering, while not quick fixes, can establish a more equal gender balance, which in time will also help to diversify leadership teams.

 About this author